MindscapeHQ/raygun4wordpress/README.md

 ## Usage

-Navigate to your Wordpress admin panel, click on Plugins, and then **Activate Raygun4WP**.
+1. Navigate to your Wordpress admin panel, click on Plugins, and then **Activate Raygun4WP**

-Go to the Raygun4WP settings panel either by the sidebar or admin notification.
+2. Go to the Raygun4WP settings panel either by the sidebar or admin notification

-Copy your application's API key from the [Raygun dashboard](https://app.raygun.com/dashboard/) and place it in the API key field.
+3. Copy your application's API key from the [Raygun dashboard](https://app.raygun.com/dashboard/) and place it in the API key field

-Enable `Error Tracking` (both server-side and client-side), `Real User Monitoring` and any other options.
+4. Enable `Error Tracking` (both server-side and client-side), `Real User Monitoring` and any other options

-Save your changes.
+5. Save your changes

-Done!
+6. Done!

+## Pulse - Real User Monitoring

+As of 1.8 of Raygun4WP plugin you can enable [real user monitoring](https://raygun.com/products/real-user-monitoring).

+This feature can be enabled via the Settings page under **Pulse - Real User Monitoring**.

+User information will be sent along if you have the unique user tracking feature enabled.

+## Client-side error tracking

+Since 1.4 of the Raygun4WP plugin you can enable client-side error monitoring.

+This feature automatically tracks JavaScript errors that occur in your user's browsers when they are loaded.

+This setting can be activated via the Settings page.

+## Unique user tracking

+This feature can be enabled via the Settings page.

+Enabling this feature will send through the currently logged in user's email address, first name and last name with each message to Raygun.
+This applies to both Crash Reporting and Pulse payloads.

+If a user is not logged in, no user data will be sent and a random ID will be assigned to the user.

+The user's information will then be available to you when viewing crash reports and user sessions.
+If the user has an associated Gravatar with that address, you will see their picture.

+If this feature is not enabled, a random ID will be assigned to each user.

+## Tagging errors

+Since 1.8 both client-side and server-side errors can be tagged.
+Tags are custom test allowing you to easily identify errors.

+JavaScript and PHP errors can be tagged independently through a comma-delimited list in the field on the settings page.

+For example: `Error, JavaScript` would add two tags.
+The first being `Error` second one being `JavaScript`

+## Ignored domains

+You can enter a comma-delimited list in the field on the settings page to prevent certain domains from sending errors.

+## Async sending

+Introduced in 1.1.3, this provider will now send asynchronously on *nix servers (async sockets) resulting in a massive speedup - POSTing to Raygun now takes ~56ms including SSL handshakes.
+This behaviour can be disabled in code if desired to fall back to blocking socket sends.
+Async sending is also unavailable on Windows due to a bug in PHP 5.3, and as a result it uses cURL processes.
+This can be disabled if your server is running a newer environment; please create an issue if you'd like help with this.

 ## Multisite Support